 Samsung also added bokeh and other unique focus features to the software, in order to compete with the Pixel 2 and iPhone X cameras.
 The results look pretty impressive, although both the S8 and S8+ have a basic bokeh effect already.

-Finally, there is one great standout feature to the new camera that has nothing to do with the camera hardware.
+Finally, there is one great standout feature that has nothing to do with the camera hardware.
 Galaxy S9 and S9+ customers can store unlimited photos and videos with Google Photos until Google says otherwise.

-The other main changes are the addition of a stereo speaker works through the ear speaker and bottom speaker, gimmicky Bitmoji-esque “augmented reality” features similar to Apple’s Animojis, fancy cases, and desktop-docking features using DeX Pad accessories.
+The other main changes include the addition of a stereo speaker that works through the ear speaker and bottom speaker, a gimmicky Bitmoji-esque “augmented reality” (similar to Apple’s Animojis), fancy cases, and desktop-docking features using DeX Pad accessories.